Efficient, Direct, and Restricted Black-Box Graph Evasion Attacks to Any-Layer Graph Neural Networks via Influence Function: Influence-based Evasion Attack

-According to Theorem~\ref{thm:attack_label_inf}, the attack's goal is to select the minimum set of nodes such that when changing the connection status between the target node $v$ and these selected nodes, the difference between the two label influence terms will be maximized.
-Observing Equation (\ref{obj:attack_label_inf}), we note that the two label influence terms are defined on two sets of nodes: a set of nodes have the same label $c$ as the target label, and a set of nodes have the same label $y_v$ as the target node's label.
+According to Theorem~\ref{thm:attack_label_inf}, the attack's goal is to select the minimum set of nodes such that when changing the edge status between the target node $v$ and these selected nodes, the difference between the two label influence terms will be maximized.
+Observing Equation (\ref{obj:attack_label_inf}), we note that the two label influence terms are defined on two sets of nodes: a set of nodes having the same label as the target label $c$, and a set of nodes having the same label as the target node's label $y_v$.
 Intuitively, if we add an edge between $v$ and a label-$c$ node, we can make $v$ be close to label $c$; and if we remove an edge between $v$ and a label-$y_v$ node, we can make $v$ away from label $y_v$.
-Thus, our idea to solve Equation (\ref{obj:attack_label_inf}) is as follows.
-First, we define a candidate set $\mathcal{N}_A$ which contains label-$c$ nodes that are not connected with $v$ in the clean graph, as well as defining a candidate set $\mathcal{N}_B$ which contains label-$y_v$ nodes connected with $v$ in the clean graph.
+Thus, our idea to solve Equation (\ref{obj:attack_label_inf}) is as follows: \begin{itemize}[leftmargin=*] \item First, we define a candidate set $\mathcal{N}_A \subset \{ y_u=c, u \in{\mathbf{\Lambda}}_v^{(K)}\}$ which contains label-$c$ nodes that are \emph{not} connected with $v$ in the clean graph, as well as a candidate set $\mathcal{N}_B \subset \{ y_z= y_v, z \in {\mathbf{\Lambda}}_v^{(K)}\}$ which contains label-$y_v$ nodes that are connected with $v$ in the clean graph.
 We denote $\mathcal{S}$ as the final selected nodes from $\mathcal{N}_A$ and $\mathcal{N}_B$, and initialize $\mathcal{S} = \{ \}$.
-For each node $u \in \mathcal{N}_A \cup \mathcal{N}_B \setminus \mathcal{S}$, we change the connection status between $v$ and $u$ and compute the gap between two label influence terms.
-Next, we record the node $u^*$ that obtains the largest positive gap.
-Then, we modify the connection status between $v$ and $u^*$, calculate the value of the attack's objective function, and update $\mathcal{S} = \mathcal{S} \cup \{u^*\} $.
-We repeat above steps at most $\Delta$ times and break if the value of attack's objective function is bigger than 0.
-Finally, we have the attack edges $\{(v, u^*), u^* \in \mathcal{S}\}$.
+For each node $u \in \mathcal{N}_A \cup \mathcal{N}_B \setminus \mathcal{S}$, we change the edge status between $v$ and $u$ and compute the gap between two label influence terms. \item Next, we record the node $u^*$ that obtains the largest positive gap.
+Then, we modify the edge status between $v$ and $u^*$, calculate the value of the attack's objective function, and update $\mathcal{S} = \mathcal{S} \cup \{u^*\} $. \item We repeat above steps at most $\Delta$ times and break if the value of attack's objective function is bigger than 0.
+Finally, we have the attack edges $\{(v, u^*), u^* \in \mathcal{S}\}$. \end{itemize}